Obtaining Permanent Residence through the self-sufficient route

 How can we help with a making an application for Permanent Residence through the self-sufficient route?

 We are a niche immigration law firm based in West London.
 Our team of immigration lawyers specialise in UK and EU migration law.
 We can assist with applications for permanent residence, EEA family permit, retained rights of residence and advise on employing migrants post Brexit.
-Please get in touch for a free initial case assessment.
+Please get in touch for an initial case assessment.